emrergin/fullstackopen/README.md

 - By extension of the above, this is also my first time using the **Apollo** client, server and explorer.
 - I learned how to use *mutations* and *queries* with optional variables.
 - I learned about importance of cleaning the cache and the local storage.
+- This is the first time I used **Web Sockets**, is not that amazing?
+- I learned about the **n+1 problem** and how sinister it can be.
+I also solved it in the current application.
+- I learned that, *apollo cache* is saved separately not only for each query, but also the variables sent.
+If manual updates are used, any cache whose query can take variables should be updated separately for all related variables.

 ## Part 9 TypeScript